What is SAP Security?

 For many organizations, SAP applications are under the purview of specific industry and governmental regulations, financial and other compliance requirements.
 This means that the presence of vulnerabilities in SAP applications that could allow unauthenticated access may constitute a deficiency in IT controls for data privacy (e.g., GDPR), financial reporting (e.g., SOX), or industry-specific regulations (e.g., PCI-DSS).
 Any enforced controls that are bypassed via exploitation of these vulnerabilities may cause regulatory and compliance deficiencies over critical areas.

-Six Best Practices to Secure SAP Applications
+Six GRC Best Practices to Secure SAP Applications

 1. Security hardening of SAP applications